Anti-matter universe sought by space-based detector

 Asked when he expected to be able to report the first indications of dark matter or of an anti-matter mirror universe, Ting replied: “As late as possible,” explaining that the analysis had to be done scrupulously and “step by step”.

-It would be at least 50 years “before anyone would be foolish enough to launch an experiment like this again” now that the U.S. space program was shut down and current Chinese and Russian spacecraft could not take a load like the AMS, he said.
+It would be at least 50 years “before anyone would be foolish enough to launch an experiment like this again” now that the U.S. space programme was shut down and current Chinese and Russian spacecraft could not take a load like the AMS, he said.
+(Editing by Mark Heinrich)